lirantal/essential-nodejs-security-book/manuscript/secure-code-guidelines.md

 The ideal solution for validating user input is to use one of the following libraries which are constantly tested for security:

-* npm's Validator - provides validation and sanitization capabilities
+* npm's Validator package - provides validation and sanitization capabilities
 * OWASP's EASPIJS - OWASP's own implementation of that provides both input validation as well as output encoding capabilities.

 ### Using Validator.js